The Best Educational Books for Your Coronavirus Homeschool

-No matter how patient you are, how many devices you own, or how creatively you parent, if you’re not a teacher, you’re not suddenly going to become one during the coronavirus lockdown.
-But even with everyone stuck at home — the kids bored and parents trying to work without losing their sanity, and everyone stressed— it’s important to be realistic about the limits of impromptu homeschooling and try to approach it in a calm and measured way.
-And it doesn’t mean loading up on homeschooling books or creating elaborate homeschool programs.
+No matter how patient you are, how many devices you own, or how creatively you parent, if you’re not a teacher, trying to suddenly run a homeschool during the COVID-19 pandemic is going to come with a learning curve.
+Considering the circumstances — with the kids bored, parents trying to work without losing their sanity, and everyone stressed— it’s important to be realistic about the limits of impromptu homeschooling and try to approach it in a calm and measured way.

-First, a reality check: The good news is, according to numerous early childhood development experts: Kids never stop learning, even if they’re not sitting at a desk.
+First, a reality check: The good news is, according to numerous early childhood development experts: kids never stop learning, even if they’re not sitting at a desk.
 And they don’t need a ton of special homeschooling books or elaborate homeschool curriculums.

 “Children don’t stop developing just because there’s something major going on in the world,” says Tovah P. Klein, director of the Barnard College Center for Toddler Development.
 “The best you can do is set up some semblance of structure and let go of expectations.”